rbms-bsc/DCRMR/_pages/Additional-notes/Bound-with.md

 ## 9.45.25 Related elements

-<a name="9.45.25.1">9.45.25.1</a> See [Issued with](/DCRMR/additional-notes/Issued-with/) for manifestations issued together by the publisher on the same carrier.
+<a name="9.45.25.1">9.45.25.1</a> See [On carrier unit with](/DCRMR/additional-notes/On-carrier-unit-with/) for manifestations issued together by the publisher on the same carrier.

 ## 9.45.3 General rule